 While government policies and CEC’s own professional ethics call on special educators to use evidence-based practices in their classrooms, the special education field is only now developing criteria for classifying practices.
-As the trusted voice in special education, CEC is taking a leading role in defining criteria for classifying special education practices.
+As the trusted voice in special education, CEC has taken a lead role in defining criteria for classifying special education practices.

-This report was commissioned by the Council for Exceptional Children Board of Directors.
+This report, published in 2014, was commissioned by the CEC Board of Directors.
 A workgroup comprised of seven special education researchers developed, vetted, and piloted the new standards for determining evidence-based practices (EBPs) in special education.
 CEC’s goal is that the standards will be applied to better understand the effectiveness of a range of practices for learners with disabilities.

 CEC Preisdent Robin Brewer acknowledged CEC’s appreciation to its expert members in the workgroup including Bryan Cook, Chair, Viriginia Buysse, Janette Klingner, Tim Landrum, Robin McWilliam, Melody Tankersley, and Dave Test.